 Skilled franchisee recruiters, who know what a buyer looks like, don’t often understand digital marketing and lead generation and don’t know what it takes to design, implement, and manage digital marketing campaigns.

 Conversely, those who understand digital marketing don’t understand what it takes to get a deal done.

 And the content creators, who franchisee recruiters rely on to articulate the franchisor’s value proposition as an investment opportunity online, also often have never sold a franchise before.
 And franchisee recruiters don’t often know how to create content.

 Put another way, they don’t know what each other does and therefore can’t help each other do a better job.

 That is where FPG comes in.
 We are the digital agency and content creators who also recruit franchisees.
 We understand both.

-By aligning your recruitment strategy with the way franchise buyers make their decisions, you can achieve a breakthrough in your franchise sales efforts.
+By implementing FPG’s strategy of aligning lead generation tactics and content with the way franchise buyers make their decisions, franchisors can achieve a breakthrough in your franchise sales efforts.

 Key insights for improving franchise recruitment results

 - Much of the buyer journey happens before you speak with a lead

 Top research firm Forrester determined on the average purchase, 67% of purchasing decisions are made online.
 FPG research backs this up.
 Those who purchase franchises consume far more information early in the process than those who do not invest (3 hours versus 20 minutes) and visit the franchise opportunity website many more times (16 visits for buyers vs. 3.5 visits on average for leads).
 Franchise leads and franchise buyers are distinctly different groups.